History of Estonia: War of Independence

 After the collapse of the short-lived puppet government of the United Baltic Duchy and the withdrawal of German troops in November 1918, an Estonian Provisional Government retook office.
 A military invasion by the Red Army followed a few days later, however, marking the beginning of the Estonian War of Independence (1918–1920).
 The Estonian army cleared the entire territory of Estonia of the Red Army by February 1919.
 On 5–7 April 1919 the Estonian Constituent Assembly was elected.

+By the summer of 1919, Estonia had reached its largest territorial extent ever, having pushed the Red Army far beyond Estonia's borders on the Southern and Eastern fronts, with the assistance of the Northwestern army under the Estonian command in the east.

 Victory

 On 2 February 1920, the Treaty of Tartu was signed by the Republic of Estonia and the Russian SFSR.
 The terms of the treaty stated that Russia renounced in perpetuity all rights to the territory of Estonia.

 The first Constitution of Estonia was adopted on 15 June 1920.
 The Republic of Estonia obtained international recognition and became a member of the League of Nations in 1921.

-In nearby Finland similar circumstances resulted in a bloody civil war.
-Despite repeated threats from fascist movements, Finland became and remained a free democracy under the rule of law.
-By contrast Estonia, without a civil war, started as a democracy and was turned into a dictatorship in 1934.